Skip to main content

 General Collection Guidelines

-The Philosophy Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates, the teaching faculty, and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates, the teaching faculty, and other researchers.

 Philosophy research at WVU focuses on ancient philosophy, analytic philosophy, Continental philosophy, and social/political philosophy.